Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Introduction

 \begin{itemize}

+\item \textbf{Low-dimensional approximation}: For a ROM a tractable number of observables are required that evolve accurately with time on a low-dimensional subspace.
+An excessive number of observables can lead to spurious eigenvalues which are non-physical and impede interpretability\cite{colbrook2023residual}.
+A nonlinear autoencoder provides good choice of observables, which, combined with the closure from a non-Markovian correction term enables an aggressively low-dimensional model.

 \item \textbf{Choice of observables}: A nonlinear autoencoder provides a data-driven approach to finding the key observables for best approximation of the Koopman operator.
-This relaxes the requirement of \textit{a priori} knowledge of the system while providing a suitable coordinate transformation into an approximate Koopman invariant subspace.
+This enables the resolved observables to learn the dominant energy observables.
+Further, this relaxes the requirement of \textit{a priori} knowledge of the system while providing a suitable coordinate transformation into an approximate Koopman invariant subspace.

-\item \textbf{Low-dimensional approximation}: For a reduced order model a tractable number of observables are required that evolve accurately with time on a low-dimensional subspace.
-An excessive number of observables can lead to spurious eigenvalues which are non-physical and impede interpretability\cite{colbrook2023residual}.
-A nonlinear autoencoder with the help of the nonlinear non-Markovian term allows an aggressively low-dimensional model.

 \item \textbf{Predictability}: It is highly challenging to obtain finite linear approximations for a chaotic system \cite{budivsic2012applied}.
-These linear models fail to achieve good long-term predictions and require large number of observables to unfold the dynamics further \cite{otto2019linearly} defeating the purpose of a ROM.
-Through the Mori-Zwanzig formalism we provide a memory correction term to provide longer predictability.
+These linear models fail to achieve good long-term predictions and require large number of observables to unfold the dynamics further \cite{otto2019linearly} defeating the purpose of an ROM.
+Through the Mori-Zwanzig formalism, we provide a memory correction term to provide longer predictability.

 \end{itemize}